West Metro Habitat Interfaith Coalition

 Each year, West Metro Habitat Interfaith Alliance, formerly known as Jeffco Partners for Interfaith Action) turns pumpkins into houses.
 Throughout the month of October, coalition volunteers sell pumpkins and donate the proceeds to Habitat Metro Denver.
 To learn more about West Metro's pumpkin venture, email Tom Brunn at email@example.com.

-The children from the Sunday School at the Arvada United Methodist Church raised money for Jeffco Partners by expressing gratitude during Lent.
+Congregation B’nai Chiam, Jefferson Unitarian, Mile Hi Church and the Sunday School at Arvada United Methodist Church all participate in the Gratitude Banks Project.
+The children from Arvada United Methodist Church for example raised money for Habitat by expressing gratitude during Lent.
 Every day the children with their parents would read a Bible passage and celebrate a moment of gratitude by placing coins in a small cardboard bank that looked like a habitat home, for things such as “For each room in your home deposit 25 cents.”
-The children raised $223.80.
-Congregation B’nai Chiam, Jefferson Unitarian and Mile Hi Church are also working with their youth on the Gratitude Project.
 Click here to see how to contribute to a gratitude bank.